tanveer-kader/rdbms-with-mysql/README.md

 DROP COLUMN email;
 ```

-Insert a row to table
+`INSERT INTO`Insert a row to table

 > insert data/row to employees